Chris Epps: Additional indictments

-Irb Benjamin represented Alcorn County as a Democrat in the state House from 1976–80 and the state Senate 1984-92.
+Irb Benjamin represented Alcorn County as a Democrat in the state House from 1976 to 1980 and the state Senate 1984–92.
 He later worked for Republican Lieutenant Governor Eddie Briggs, later a gubernatorial nominee.
 Alcorn County paid Benjamin, president and lobbyist for Mississippi Correctional Management (MCM), $114,000 a year for services to it, although he lived more than 200 miles away.
 The attorney for the Alcorn County Board of Supervisors said the supervisors were not required to seek bids before giving Benjamin the contract as warden, because it was a contract for services and was thus exempt from bid laws.
 Benjamin got $5,000 a month to handle accreditation by the American Correctional Association for the Alcorn's Regional Correctional Facility and another $4,500 a month as warden of the jail.
 He formed MCM in 1996, when the state Department of Corrections and counties started hiring private contractors to operate prisons and smaller regional jails.
 It operated the Grenada County jail for several years.
 Benjamin said the company also has jail accreditation contracts worth $4,000 or $5,000 a month with other counties, including Hancock, Holmes, Marion, Pearl River, Washington and Yazoo.
 In the past, he also worked as a $3,000-a-month jail consultant for DeSoto County.
 On June 8, 2008, the DeSoto County Board of Supervisors supervisors had approved his contract, noting: “Mr. Benjamin was recommended by Commissioner Epps at the state level.”
 Benjamin said that he was not aware that Epps had recommended him.
 Benjamin pleaded guilty to federal charges on October 18, 2016.
 He faced 10 years in prison, plus a fine of up to a quarter-million dollars.
 Judge Wingate sentenced him to 70 months in prison, fined him $100,000 and ordered him to forfeit $260,782.
 Benjamin, who said he was "pressured" by Epps, estimated that he paid the commissioner between $180,000 and $225,000 in cash bribes to secure support for the regional jails.
 His plea also covered bribes paid for drug and alcohol rehab programs which his company ran under contract to the state.
 LaMarca told Wingate, "it's just a matter of time" until others whom Benjamin informed upon were indicted.
 Benjamin is being held at the Federal Correctional Institution, Forrest City, Arkansas, with an anticipated release date of June 13, 2022.

 In April 2017, consultant Michael Goddard pleaded guilty to lying to the FBI regarding a bribe he received from Health Assurance in connection with a jail health care contract for Jefferson County, Alabama.
 Goddard was scheduled to be sentenced August 2, 2017, and faced up to five years in prison and a $250,000 fine.
 He is being held at the Federal Correctional Institution, Butner Low custody, North Carolina, with a scheduled release date of November 1, 2023.
 His scheduled release date is November 1, 2023.